 2020 iPad Air

-The recent announcement of a new iPad Air has led Apple to significantly discount its last-gen predecessor, the 2020 iPad Air.
+The launch of the new iPad Air earlier this year has led numerous retailers to significantly discount its last-gen predecessor, the 2020 Air.
 The older model may lack Apple’s blazing-fast M1 chip, but its A14 Bionic processor is still capable of delivering plenty of power and should be fast enough for the vast majority of apps.
-The tablet is also compatible with various iPad Air accessories, which allow you to transform it into an ad-hoc laptop using add-ons like Apple’s Magic Keyboard.
-The 10.9-inch tablet offers a terrific Retina display with 2360 x 1640 resolution and a wide color gamut as well, not to mention a USB-C port for charging.
-Normally $749, the 256GB, Wi-Fi-equipped iPad Air is on sale at Amazon and Walmart in select colorways for $599.99.
-Read our review.
+The tablet is also compatible with various iPad Air accessories — which allow you to transform it into an ad-hoc laptop using add-ons like Apple’s Magic Keyboard — and it offers a terrific, 10.9-inch Retina display with 2360 x 1640 resolution.
+It supports a wide color gamut as well, not to mention a USB-C port for charging.

-Apple’s latest iPad remains a solid, popular tablet that’s suitable for just about anyone.
-Normally $479, the 256GB model with Wi-Fi is on sale right now for just $429 at Walmart and Amazon.
-The smaller, 64GB model is also available at both retailers (Amazon, Walmart) for $309 instead of $329, a modest $20 discount.
+Apple’s iPad remains a solid, popular tablet that’s suitable for just about anyone.
+Normally $479, the 256GB model with Wi-Fi is on sale right now at Walmart for just $399, one of its best prices to date.
+The smaller, 64GB model is also available at Target and Best Buy for $279 instead of $329, a modest $50 discount.

-The 2021 iPad features a 10.2-inch, True Tone Retina display, one with a resolution of 2160 x 1620.
+Apple’s latest, entry-level iPad features a 10.2-inch, True Tone Retina display, one with a resolution of 2160 x 1620.
 It’s worth noting, however, that with the release of the most recent iPad Pro and Air models, the base model has become something of an odd duck with an outdated design.
 At this point, the standard model is the only Apple tablet that still uses a Lightning connection, as opposed to USB-C, and is only compatible with the first-gen Apple Pencil.
-Perhaps more importantly though, it’s also the only tablet in Apple’s current lineup that doesn’t use an M1 series CPU, opting instead for an A13 processor that will be fast enough for most users.
+Perhaps more importantly though, it’s also one of the only tablets in Apple’s current lineup that doesn’t use an M1 series CPU, opting instead for an A13 processor that will be fast enough for most users.